17 Mind-Blowing Facts About the Macy’s Thanksgiving Parade

 How much does all this cost?

 It’s hard to say.
 But consider this: To construct a single new balloon, it costs at least $190,000.
 Once a balloon is built, it costs about $90,000 a year to maintain after that.
 And while many parade performers are volunteers, they require more than 300 dressers and makeup artists to get TV-ready.
 The Macy’s thanksgiving parade is a full-time business—and with about 50 million annual TV viewers, business is booming.
-Here’s why you should consider seeing the Macy’s day parade in person this Thanksgiving.
+It remains to be seen how the altered parade will perform in 2020, but it’s a relief that it’ll take more than a pandemic to completely stifle this annual display of holiday cheer!
+Here’s why you should consider seeing the Macy’s parade in person once it’s back up and running.